 Mixed Korean Tempura

-Modeum twigim is an assorted Korean tempura platter featuring sweet potato, squid, shrimp, onion, and carrot dipped in a light batter of frying powder mixed with cold water, then deep-fried at 170 degrees Celsius.
+Modeum twigim is an assorted Korean tempura platter featuring sweet potato, squid, shrimp, onion, and carrot dipped in a light batter of frying powder mixed with cold water, then deep-fried at 170 degrees Celsius until crisp.
 Keeping the water cold and mixing minimally prevents gluten development, yielding a thin, shattering crust rather than a heavy coating.
-Each ingredient brings its own character to the plate: sweet potato offers starchy sweetness, squid and shrimp contribute oceanic umami, and onion and carrot release aromatic moisture as they fry.
-Served with soy sauce for dipping, the assortment lets the clean frying flavor and natural taste of each ingredient stand on their own.
+Each ingredient brings its own character: sweet potato offers starchy sweetness, squid and shrimp contribute oceanic umami, and onion and carrot release their natural moisture and fragrance as they fry.
+Because each ingredient has a different density and water content, maintaining a steady oil temperature is essential so every piece cooks through at the center while staying crisp at the surface.
+Served with a small bowl of soy sauce, the platter lets the clean frying flavor and the individual taste of each ingredient come through without any additional seasoning.

 Instructions